 The Kosciusko Youth Leadership Academy origins were born out of a Kosciusko Leadership Academy white paper project written by Alvin Gore and Ruth Block in 1990 - 1991.

-In the summer of 1993 the Kosciusko Youth Leadership Academy officially started and became an organization when Michaels, Branson and Parker set out to implement the program.
+In the summer of 1993 the Kosciusko Youth Leadership Academy officially started and became an organization when Michael and Branson set out to implement the program.
 They spent the remainder of 1993 and 1994 planning and setting up the academy.
 In September of 1994 the very first class session was held consisting of 25 seniors from Warsaw, Wawasee, Tippecanoe Valley, Whitko and Triton High Schools.
 In May of 1995 the academy saw it's first group of 25 students receive diplomas.

 A formal board of directors was installed in the summer of 1995, which was comprised of several area business leaders.
 The newly appointed board members implemented an expanded curriculum of leadership sessions for the class and adopted by laws.